akku750156/Blog_Posts/cl6nuvatz01czainv5ong1ogu.md

 > and so on…

 **EX**
-If you want to print just the first row of the file.>
+If you want to print just the first field of each record.>

 ![Filesysten.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1660147638244/oghEirtfR.png align="left")